gyoisamurai/GyoiThon/README.md

 |-p, --port|Target port number.|
 |-s, --service|Target service name identifiable by Metasploit.|

+If you want to change "exploit module" options, please refer this section \[3.
+How to change "Exploit module's option"].

 ## Operation check environment
  * Kali Linux 2017.3 (for Metasploit)
    * Memory: 8.0GB